Windows & Linux · Ubuntu Server Post-Install Systems Configuration

 journalctl -p 3 -xb

-By filtering for Priority 3 (Error-level) events within the current boot descriptro, to be able to bypass non-critical system telemetry and immediately isolate service failures or kernel exceptions that could impact system stability.
+Using journalctl -p 3 -xb as a primary diagnostic tool runs a high-priority log inspection.
+By filtering for Priority 3 (Error-level) events within the current boot descriptor, it bypasses non-critical system telemetry and immediately isolates service failures or kernel exceptions that could impact system stability.

-2. Check auth logs
+2. Check Auth Logs

 sudo tail -f /var/log/auth.log

-Simultaneously, I used tail -f on the authentication logs (auth.log) to establish a Live Security Feed, allowing for real-time observation of user sessions and authentication attempts.
+Using tail -f on the authentication logs (auth.log) establishes a Live Security Feed — allowing real-time observation of user sessions and authentication attempts.
+This ensures total visibility into both system stability and security integrity.

 3. Backup Awareness (Often Ignored)

-Even if you don't implement backups yet:
+Even if you don't implement backups yet, it's critical to know what to back up:

 ls /etc